philips-software/bom-base/docs/architecture.md

 ![UML context diagram](context.png "System context")

-A client (e.g. a bill-of-materials tool) requests metadata for a package from the system.
-The system harvests the attributes of this metadata from external sources (e.g. package management repositories and version control systems).
+A client application (e.g. a bill-of-materials tool) requests metadata for a package from the system.
+The system harvests the attributes of this metadata from external metadata sources (e.g. package management repositories and version control systems).
 A curator manually resolves conflicting attribute values and add values that could not be harvested automatically.
+An operator ensures the system is properly installed and keeps running efficiently.

 ## Goals and constraints